Dealing With The Other Driver’s Insurance Company

-Auto accidents can be jarring incidents that not only impact your car, but your emotional health as well.
+Not only can a car accident impact your car, but it can also impact your emotional health as well.
 When insurance companies are involved, they might use your vulnerability to their advantage.
-That is why you should not talk to the other person's insurance company without preparation and unless it's absolutely necessary.
+That is why you should not talk to the other person’s insurance company without preparation and unless it’s absolutely necessary.

-Contact our San Antonio car accident attorney for a free case review.
+Contact our car accident attorneys for a free case review.
 We will inform you of your rights and help protect you from insurance companies.

 How To Talk To The Other Person’s Insurance Company